nathan-bytecode/PP3-Fable-Quest/README.md

 ![Linter](/assets/images/Python%20Linter%20Code%20Formatting%20test.png)

 ## Bugs
-I identified a bug with the ASCII Art image display of the staff.
+- I identified a bug with the ASCII Art image display of the staff.
 No matter what I could not seem to adjust it correctly.

-I identifed a bug with a never ending "Invalid answer.
+- I identified a bug with a never ending "Invalid answer.
 Try again" message in one of the functions.
 Thanks to Stackflow and YouTube, I resolved this.

+- I identified a bug at the end when the game is won, it does not recognise the sys.exit() function and asks the user to battle again.
+I ran out of time to fix this.

 ## Deployment